mamba-org/provision-with-micromamba/README.md

 ### `environment-file`

 Required.
 Path to the `environment.yml` or `.lock` file for the Conda environment OR `false`.
-If `false`, only *extra-specs* will be considered and you should provide *channels*.
+If `false`, only *extra-specs* will be considered.
 If both *environment-file* and *extra-specs* are empty, no environment will be created (only `micromamba` will be installed).
 See the [Conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) for more information.

 Default value: `environment.yml`